gogolcorp/go-gadgeto/bundles/authenticator/README.md

 `login controller` is also created, feel free to modify it to your needs.

-Your customer entity should have a password, you can use the authenticator.HashPassword to do so.
+Your customer model should have a password, you can use the authenticator.HashPassword to do so.